TheOdinProject/curriculum/web_development_101/installations/installing_ruby.md

 rbenv install 2.5.3 --verbose
 ~~~

-This command will take some time.
+This command will take 10-15 to complete.
 The `--verbose` flag will show you what's going on so you can be sure it hasn't gotten stuck.
 While it installs, take this time to watch [this video](https://www.youtube.com/watch?v=GzkfOKkIteA) or to get a glass of water.

 When the last command is finished, set the Ruby version and verify that it's working: